pyg-team/pytorch_geometric/docs/source/notes/heterogeneous.rst

    data['paper', 'has_topic', 'field_of_study'].edge_attr = ... # [num_edges_topic, num_features_topic]

 Node or edge tensors will be automatically created upon first access and indexed by string keys.
-Node types are identified by a single string while edge types are identified by using a triplet :obj:`(source_node_type, edge_type, destination_node_type)` of strings, the edge type identifier and the two node types, between which the edge type can exist.
+Node types are identified by a single string while edge types are identified by using a triplet :obj:`(source_node_type, edge_type, destination_node_type)` of strings: the edge type identifier and the two node types, between which the edge type can exist.
-The data object allows different feature dimensionalities for each type.
+As such, the data object allows different feature dimensionalities for each type.

 Dictionaries containing the heterogeneous information grouped by attribute names rather than by node or edge type can directly be accessed via :obj:`data.{attribute_name}_dict` and serve as input to GNN models later: